nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Dragon God (1900/10 Each Phase)

-**Note:** Strategies are for 44 STR Serge, for Serge 43 and Below STR do [] tags or otherwise there are other stuff specified.
+**Note:** Strategies are for 44 STR Serge, for Serge 43 and Below STR is at the very bottom of the guide.
 - Phase 1 (White)
   - Fargo - TurnBlack Serge
   - Serge - 2 / 2 (Must Hit)
   - Glenn - Get to Level 3
   - Fargo - Get to Level 4
   - Serge - Defend (Should be around 5/6 Stamina)
-  - Serge - 1 then 2 [1 / 1 then 2]
+  - Serge - 1 then 2

 - Phase 2 (Yellow)
   - Glenn - TurnGreen Serge
-  - Serge - Defend [Defend again]
+  - Serge - Defend
   - Glenn - Strengthen Serge
   - Fargo - EagleEye Serge
   - Serge - 3 then 3
   - Glenn or Fargo - 2 then 2 then 2 to trigger the next phase

 - Phase 3 (Red)
   - Glenn - TurnBlue Serge
   - Fargo - Attack until Serge is at 6 Stamina - Vigora Serge
   - Serge - 3 then 3

 - Phase 4 (Green)
   - Serge has 46 STR
     - Serge - 1 / 3 / 3 then 3
   - Serge has 44 - 45 STR
     - Serge - 2 / 3 / 3 then 3
-  - Serge has 42 - 43 STR
-    - Serge - TurnYellow Serge (yes, TurnYellow yourself you're under Vigora btw)
-    - Serge - 3/3 then 3
-  - Else
-    - Serge - TurnYellow Serge (yes, TurnYellow yourself you're under Vigora btw)
-    - Serge - YellowField (Only if less than 39 Str)
-    - Serge - 3 / 3 then 3 ( 3 then 3 if YellowField)
   - Glenn or Fargo - 2 then 2 then 2 to trigger the next phase

 - Phase 5 (Blue)
   - Glenn - Get to Level 4
   - Fargo - 1 - Strengthen Serge
-  - Serge - 1 (Stamina Empty Purposes)
+  - Serge - 1 (Stamina Emptying Purposes)
   - Glenn - X-Strike

 - Phase 6 (Black)

-  - Glenn - Get Serge to 6 Stamina [5 Stamina] - EagleEye Serge
+  - Glenn - Get Serge to 5 Stamina [5 Stamina] - EagleEye Serge
-  - Fargo - 1's until Serge's TurnBlue not active [1 - TurnWhite Serge]
+  - Fargo - Get to Level 1
   - Serge - 3 then 3
   - Glenn or Fargo - 2 then 2 then 2 to trigger the next phase

 - Phase 7 (White)
   - Glenn - TurnBlack Serge
   - Fargo - Get Serge to 6 Stamina - Genius Serge
-  - Serge - 1 then 3/3
+  - Serge - 1 then 3 / 3

 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**